jlei2821/embraceyourduality/content/blog/book_crush.md

 ### *To Kill A Mockingbird* by Harper Lee

 A story that tells of the many morals that we may have been repetitively told in our lifetimes: integrity, equality, genuinity, courage etc. More often than not, we may not even realize that our reasonings and true values are hindered by prejudice, both from other people as well as ourselves.
 How to make discreet judgement as an independent thinker when living in a society that rejects unpredictability and scorns at differences?
 This is a question answered by Atticus Finch, a father and a lawyer in the book who defends an unjustly accused black man in a small town of 1937 Alabama.
 Many themes were discussed in this book: equality, freedom of speech, self, class, courage, and prejudice etc. I’m sure you can learn something new each time you revisit this book in different stages of your life.
 I chose to note independent thinking as a reminder to myself to not lose sight of genuinity.
 We live in a time blessed with a multitude of information sources, but at the same time that leads us more exposed to misleading content in publicity.
 We can benefit  from the rich resources of information around us by first training ourselves to be more rational thinkers.
-As the kids in the book were taught to do, we should constantly remind ourselves “climb into others’ skin and walk around in it”.
+As the kids in the book were taught to do, we should constantly remind ourselves to *“climb into others’ skin and walk around in it”*.
 By developing the awareness to think from other people’s perspectives, we free ourselves of restricted views and expand our scope of learning.

 ---

 ### *Youth* by J.M.
 Coetzee

+*“Poetry is not a turning loose of emotion, but an escape from emotion; it is not the expression of personality, but an escape from personality.
+But, of course, only those who have personality and emotions know what it means to want to escape from these things.”* -- T.S.
+Eliot

+This is the story of a provincial youth who left his hometown of Cape Town and came to 1960s London to be a poet, but instead found himself settling for a programming job and sinking into a cycle of disappointment, confusion, and self-searching.
+An idealist by nature, the narrator was deeply aggrieved by his mundane and sluggish life and sought cure in love and literary ambitions.
+He did not care to know his own mind because *“to know one’s own mind too well spells the death of creative spark”*.
+He believed that *“the beloved, the destined one, will see at once through the odd and even dull exterior he presents to the fire that burns within him”*.
+He sought examples in writers before him who succeeded in finding their places in the metropolis, but was only disappointed by the reality he faced as he was overwhelmed by his own listlessness.

+The book ended without clear implications of the narrator’s fulfillment, just like we never have a concrete solution in our exploration of human nature.
+Sometimes, what we are looking for may be embedded in the process of searching.
+Fortunately for the narrator, towards the end we can catch a glimpse of his realization resulting from self introspection and growth, that *“the most brutal way is to say that he’s afraid: afraid of writing and afraid of women”*, and that part of growing up entails honesty to oneself.

 ---

 ### *Just Kids* by Patti Smith

+There are people who spend their lifetimes trying to communicate with themselves to figure out what they want.
+There are also people who, from an early age, know precisely what they want and just follow their hearts’ content.
+Patti Smith, the famous 70s punk icon, belongs to the latter category.
+Just Kids is her memoir written to recount not only her personal success story, but also the relationship between her and long-time friend Robert Mapplethorpe.
+Through her story, I could picture a brave young girl, thriving with energy and passion, who is carefree yet self driven to pursue her dream, the type of role model that young independent girls aspire to be.
+To get a sense of her poetic writing, here are some of my favorite quotes highlighted in the book:

+✨ *“In the war of magic and religion, is magic ultimately the victor?
+Perhaps priest and magician were once one, but the priest, learning humility in the face of God, discarded the spell for prayer.”*

+✨ *“I craved honesty, yet found dishonesty in myself.
+Why commit to art?
+For self-realization, or for itself?
+It seemed indulgent to add to the glut unless one offered illumination.”*

+✨ *“...by his example, I understood that what matters is the work: the string of words propelled by God becoming a poem, the weave of color and graphite scrawled upon the sheet that magnifies His motion.
+To achieve within the work a perfect balance of faith and execution.
+From this state of mind comes a light, life-charged.”*

+✨ *“Where does it all lead?
+What will become of us?
+These were our young questions, and young answers were revealed.
+It leads to each other.
+We become ourselves.”*

+✨ *“The goodwill that surrounded us was proof that Fate was conspiring to help their enthusiastic children.”*

+✨ *“It is said that children do not distinguish between living and inanimate objects; I believe they do.
+A child imparts a doll or tin soldiers with magical life-breath.
+The artist animates his work as the child his toys.”*

+✨ *“I learned from him that often contradiction is the clearest way to truth.”*

+✨ *“‘Jesus died for somebody’s sins but not mine.’
+I had written the line some years before as a declaration of existence, as a vow to take responsibility for my own actions.
+Christ was a man worth to rebel against, for he was rebellion himself.”*